debashis-saikia/Statistical-Analysis-of-Spatial-Tunneling-Current/Bayesian Approach/Bayes factor/bayesian_comparison.md

-\documentclass{article}
-\usepackage{amsmath}

-\title{Bayesian Model Comparison: Gaussian vs Poisson}
+# Bayesian Model Comparison: Gaussian vs Poisson
-\author{}
-\date{}

-\begin{document}

-\maketitle

-\section{Bayesian Gaussian Model}
+---

+## Bayesian Gaussian Model

 The Gaussian model assumes that the noise in the data follows a normal distribution with constant variance.
 Using MCMC sampling, the posterior distributions of the polynomial coefficients and noise parameter ($\sigma$) were obtained.

-The model provides a good fit to the log-transformed current, and the posterior distributions show well-behaved parameter estimates with reasonable uncertainty.
+The model provides a good fit to the **log-transformed current**, and the posterior distributions show well-behaved parameter estimates with reasonable uncertainty.

-However, the Gaussian assumption implies \textbf{constant variance}, which may not accurately reflect the statistical nature of STM data.
+However, the Gaussian assumption implies **constant variance**, which may not accurately reflect the statistical nature of STM data.

-\section{Bayesian Poisson Model}
+---

+## Bayesian Poisson Model

-The Poisson model directly describes the count-based nature of the current, where the variance is equal to the mean.
-In this case, the polynomial model is used to describe the log of the rate parameter ($\lambda$), and MCMC sampling is used to estimate the posterior distributions.
+The Poisson model directly describes the **count-based nature of the current**, where the variance is equal to the mean.
+In this case, the polynomial model is used to describe the log of the rate parameter ($\lambda$), and MCMC sampling is used to estimate the posterior distributions of the coefficients.

-Unlike the Gaussian model, the Poisson model does not require an explicit noise parameter.
+Unlike the Gaussian model, the Poisson model does not require an explicit noise parameter, as the noise is inherently determined by the signal.

-This makes the Poisson model \textbf{physically more appropriate} for STM data.
+This makes the Poisson model **physically more appropriate** for STM data, where fluctuations arise from discrete tunneling events.

-\section{Bayes Factor Comparison}

-\textbf{Log Bayes Factor:}
-\[
+---

+## Bayes Factor Comparison

+The model comparison was performed using the Bayes factor, computed from the average log-likelihood over posterior samples.

+* **Log Bayes Factor**:

+$$
 \log B = -251358
-\]

-\textbf{Bayes Factor:}
-\[
+$$

+* **Bayes Factor**:

+$$
 B \approx 0
-\]
+$$

-The extremely large negative log Bayes factor indicates overwhelming evidence in favor of the Poisson model.
+Due to numerical underflow, the Bayes factor evaluates to zero.
+However, the extremely large negative value of the log Bayes factor indicates **overwhelming evidence in favor of the Poisson model**.

-\section{Interpretation (Jeffreys Scale)}
+---

+## Interpretation (Jeffreys Scale)

+According to Jeffreys’ scale:

-$|\log B| \gg 10$ indicates \textbf{decisive evidence}.
+* $|\log B| \gg 10$ indicates **decisive evidence**

+In this case:

-Here, $\log B = -251358$ implies extremely strong evidence for the Poisson model.
+* $\log B = -251358$ → **extremely strong evidence for the Poisson model**

-\section{Conclusion}
+---

+## Final Conclusion

-The Bayesian analysis strongly favors the Poisson model over the Gaussian model.
-The Poisson model better captures the signal-dependent variance in STM data.
+> The Bayesian analysis strongly favors the **Poisson model** over the Gaussian model.

-\bigskip
+>
+> While the Gaussian model provides a reasonable fit to the log-transformed data, it assumes constant variance and does not capture the underlying count-based noise structure.
+>
+> In contrast, the Poisson model directly incorporates the signal-dependent variance inherent in STM measurements, leading to a more physically meaningful and statistically consistent description of the data.
+>
+> The extremely large magnitude of the log Bayes factor confirms that the Poisson model provides a **decisively better explanation** of the observed data.

+---

+## One-line Conclusion

-\textit{“The Bayesian comparison shows overwhelming evidence in favor of the Poisson model.”}
+> *“The Bayesian comparison shows overwhelming evidence in favor of the Poisson model, as it correctly captures the count-based noise structure of STM data.”*

-\end{document}